finos/common-domain-model/README.rst

 The MAJOR.MINOR.PATCH numbers may increment by more than one unit.
 This is because release candidates can be created, but not released as further changes are made and then released altogether.

-CDM Applications
+CDM Application
-^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^

+An eco-system of CDM-based application components from service providers is developing in order to support the adoption of CDM and the implementation of CDM-based production systems by industry participants.
+These applications may be open source themselves or licensed under commercial terms.

-It is expected that a rich eco-system of licensed application components from service providers that are based upon the CDM  will develop over time.
-REGnosys have taken the initiative to develop an offering of solutions to assist market participants in making use of the CDM.
-In particular, the CDM Portal provides UI components allowing those participants to browse through the CDM.
+As an early participant in the development of the CDM, REGnosys have developed an offering to assist other market participants in making use of the CDM, in particular:

+* The CDM Portal provides a user interface allowing users to navigate through and download the CDM.
+* Rosetta Core is a Software Development Kit (SDK or *dev-kit*) for the CDM, corresponding to an *editable* version of the CDM Portal.
+Rosetta Core consists of an integrated set of tools for adopting, editing and implementing the model, allowing the indutry community to directly contribute code to the CDM.

 ISDA doesn't endorse any of those application components.